 Students who complete only the major requirements above qualify for a Certificate in Nursery Technology.
-An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar industry, those already employed but seeking upgraded skills, and those wishing to transfer to four-year degree programs will benefit from the curriculum.
-Graduates are employed by landscape contractors, landscape architects and designers, public agencies, or are selfemployed.
+An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.

 VIII.
 SUSTAINABLE URBAN LANDSCAPES